Mildred Eileen May Paget1

 Colonel Henry Lloyd Powell was the son of Thomas Powell.1 He married Mildred Eileen May Paget, daughter of Lt.-Col. Patrick Lewis Cole Paget and Frances Garth, on 12 October 1889.1 He died on 29 August 1941.1

-Colonel Henry Lloyd Powell gained the rank of Colonel in the service of the Royal Artillery.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1
+He gained the rank of Colonel in the Royal Artillery.1 He was awarded the Distinguished Service Order (D.S.O.)1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1

 Citations